Skip to main content

 );

-Now that our data is numerically encoded (tokenised), we can feed it into the model.
-The model has two sides - encoder and decoder - and each side needs to know both what the tokens are (via token IDs) and where they are (via position IDs).
-These inputs are embedded into vector space, and then the model processes them to generate context-aware outputs.
+Now that our data is numerically encoded, we feed it into the model.
+Both sides (encoder and decoder) need to know what the tokens are (via token IDs) and where they are (via position IDs).
+These inputs are embedded into vector space, then processed to generate context-aware outputs.

 const encInput = tf.input({ shape: [maxSeqLen], dtype: 'int32' });